LTUC/amman-dotnet-401d2/Curriculum/Extra_Labs/ExtraDSA.md

 ### Shuffle a linked list (3 Points)
 Implement a method with the following signature `LinkedList ShuffleLinkedList(LinkedLst list)` that re-arranges the nodes of the linked list in a random order.
 The modifications must happen in-place (i.e. avoid making a copy of the linked list)

-- Use your personal Linked List implmentation for this problem
+- Use your personal Linked List implementation for this problem

-### Implement a Stack and a Queue using an Array (2 Points)
+### Implement a Stack and a Queue using an Array (3 Points)
 Create a generic  `Stack<T>` and a generic `Queue<T>` class that use an array as internal storage.
 The stack and queue class need to be able to resize its internal storage when required and should each contain the appropriate basic functionality respectively.

 ### Generate all combinations of balanced parentheses (6 Points)